a-di-tya/Data-Professional-Survey-Breakdown/README.md

 Walkthrough of Key Visuals:

-1. Average Salary by Job Title
+1. Average Salary by Job Title:
 This bar chart compares the average salary across different data roles.
 It highlights how compensation varies between positions such as Data Scientist, Data Engineer, Data Analyst, and others.

-2. Country Distribution of Survey Participants
+2. Country Distribution of Survey Participants:
 A tree map visual shows the number of survey respondents from different countries including Canada, India, the United States, the United Kingdom, and others.

-3. Favorite Programming Language
+3. Favorite Programming Language:
 This visual displays the most preferred programming languages among data professionals.
 Python appears as the dominant language, followed by R and other technologies.

-4. Gender-based Salary Comparison
+4. Gender-based Salary Comparison:
 A donut chart visual compares the average salary between male and female respondents, providing insight into salary distribution.

-5. Key Performance Indicators (KPIs)
+5. Key Performance Indicators (KPIs):
 The dashboard includes important metrics such as:
 Total number of survey participants
 Average age of respondents